 - Pour the mixture on top of the cheesecake base then use the back of a spoon or a spatula to level the top.

-- Place the cheesecake in the fridge, then let it sit from 6 to 24 hours at least so it can become firm.
+- Place the cheesecake in the fridge, then let it sit for 6 to 24 hours at least so it can become firm.

 - Gently remove the base from the cheesecake pan to a serving plate while making sure to remove the parchment paper from the bottom.